Customer information regarding Coronavirus (COVID-19) updated 24 February 2021

 The fee is £35 each

 - The law changed on 2 March 2015 extending the notice period from 15 days to 28 days.
-We therefore recommend giving notice at the earliest opportunity; two months before your intended ceremony at the very latest.
+We currently recommend giving notice about 4 months before the date of your ceremony

 What is a Notice of Marriage?

 The notice of marriage or civil partnership is a legal statement which you must sign.
 If you plan to be married in the Church of England, you should see your local vicar who will arrange for the Banns of Marriage to be published.

 A notice states the name, age, sex, marital status, address, occupation and nationality of the people involved.
 It also states the intended venue for the ceremony.